MBA Part Time Cohort (MBAP)

 MBAP 408.
 Operations Management.
 3 Units.

 Operations management deals with the design of products and processes, the acquisition of resources, the conversion of inputs to outputs, and the distribution of goods and services.
 It is central to a firm's ability to compete effectively.
 As global competition in both goods and services increases, the management of operations is becoming more and more important.
 This course provides a broad overview of the managerial issues associated with production and delivery of goods and services.
 It includes the use of quantitative modeling using computers as a central methodology.
-Prereq: This course is for students in the Part-time Cohort MBA Program.
+Prereq: Students enrolled in the Part-time MBA or online MBA programs.

 MBAP 408H.
 Operations and Supply Chain Management.
 3 Units.